From Northern New Jersey into New York City: Your Ultimate Guide

 NY Waterway

-The boats stop at three different ports in NYC, randing from Midtown Manhattan to Lower Manhattan and Two Bridges.
+The boats stop at three different ports in NYC, ranging from Midtown Manhattan to Lower Manhattan and Two Bridges.
 Ferries stop at Pier 79 at West 39th St., World Financial Center, and Pier 11.

-With boats arriving to Pier 79 from three different NJ ports, there are a few different options.
+With boats arriving at Pier 79 from three different NJ ports, there are a few different options.
 Pier 79 is right near Midtown Manhattan.
 Get off the ferry here and check out Bryant Park!

 See more information about NY Waterway ferries.